tc831/final-project-for-good/README.md

 The idea is to gather the data, then use historic win-loss-draw with Goals For and against to get prediction on the selected match.

-The method and language used are Python, Pandas, Postgres and Tableau.
+The method and language used are Python, Pandas, Postgres, Tableau and Heroku.
 Once the data was cleaned we used ML to then populate the results shown on

 ## Code